macxred/pyledger/docs/TextLedger.md

     configuration=CONFIGURATION,
     tax_codes=TAX_CODES,
     accounts=ACCOUNT_CHART,
-    ledger=LEDGER_ENTRIES)
+    journal=JOURNAL_ENTRIES)
 ```

-### 2. Managing Ledger Entries
+### 2. Managing Journal Entries

-You can efficiently manage ledger entries by adding, modifying, and deleting entries as needed.
+You can efficiently manage journal entries by adding, modifying, and deleting entries as needed.

 1. **Add**: Record a new transaction: